 To use the rubric grading system, go to the General channel, select the Assignments tab, pick an assignment with your rubric, then Edit assignment.
 Select the rubric to open it, select Download as .csv, and you can then share that grading rubric with anyone who might need it.

-Use OneNote Class Notebooks in Teams
+Use OneNote Class Notebooks in Microsoft Teams

 One really easy way to share information with a group of students is to use OneNote Class Notebooks.
 You can also share information with other faculty members, or even parents.
 The ability to collaborate can be a useful in creating and developing new documents, or sharing professional development materials.